ojayyike/pomdoroTimer/README.md

 ## Usage
 To use the Study-Aid Timer, follow these steps:

-1. Download and install the application on your device.
-2. Launch the application and navigate to the timer settings.
-3. Customize the timer settings to fit your specific needs.
+1. Clone Github repo
+2. Navigate to root folder and run 'py main.py' to launch application
-4. Start the timer and focus on your work.
+3. Start the timer and focus on your work.
-5. Once the timer has elapsed, the sound timer will alert you that it's time to take a break or move on to your next task.
+5. Once the timer has elapsed, the sound timer will alert you that it's time to navigate to break tab and start break timer or move on to your next task.